 From a bodily autonomy perspective, women should be allowed to end a pregnancy at any time.
 Sometimes that results in the death of an embryo or fetus.
 But if the fetus is viable, it can result in a live delivery.
 In such a way, it's easy to see how abortion can certainly be consistently applied at any stage of pregnancy.

-The problem, which I've mentioned quite a few times now, is that anti-choicers don't see that abortion is ending the state of being pregnant -- it is, quite literally, aborting a pregnancy.
+The problem, which I've mentioned quite a few times now, is that anti-choicers don't see that abortion is ending the state of being pregnant -- as, quite literally, aborting a pregnancy.
 They see it as murdering a child, with the desired outcome being the death of a baby.
 So, to them, the idea of abortion is married to the idea of killing babies.
 If they understood that aborting a pregnancy when a fetus is viable can result in a live birth, they'd likely see things much differently.

 For example, my own labor was induced nearly three weeks before my due date because of severe health problems.
 This was an abortion -- my doctors and I aborted my pregnancy before it was "naturally" ready to be done.
 The result, however, was the live birth of my son.